In this blog post, I would like to share my thoughts about 3 negative impacts of promoting students without exams.

 Since the meeting is one-to-one, the odds of cheating are maximized to a greater extent.
 Thus, ensuring transparency and fairness.

-Below are some of the benefits of conducting online viva for the instructor as well as students/learners.
+Below are some benefits of conducting online viva for the instructor and students/learners.

 - Easier to mark and issue the results.